 Why You Should Eat Dessert (On Any Diet Plan)

-This is my opinion.
-But there’s also quite a bit of science to back this up.
+For starters, complete food withdrawal is more likely to lead to falling off your diet than experiencing long-term success.
 [Note: I’m not saying you shouldn’t occasionally try to remove foods from your diet that seem to be causing issues.
 That’s a different story.
-I’m talking about creating a plan based on complete and absolute restriction.]
+I’m talking about creating a plan based on complete restriction.]

 Remember, part of the trick to healthy living is consistency and patience.
 It works for diet and exercise.
 No magic.
 Just consistency and sustainability.

 The Dessert “Rules” (Sugar Not Sold Separately)

 When you’re trying to lose weight, the worst thing you can do is ban all indulgences, which creates a feeling of withdrawal.

 A more effective approach is one that allows you to satisfy your cravings in controlled portions.

 Research from Alabama found that when overweight women ate small desserts four times a week, they lost 9 more pounds than those who enjoyed a larger splurge whenever they wanted.